corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/object-serialization.md

 * Blob Inspector has not been ported and is not currently available in Corda 5 Dev Preview 1.
 * Addition of *METADATA* element in wire format to facilitate the serialization process in a sandboxing environment.
-* In the Corda 5 Developer Preview and beyond, the `@CordaSerializable` methodology no longer works to annotate the implementation classes.
-If an implementation changes then the serialized format may also change.

 ## Whitelisting